atsushieno/ktmidi/docs/design/MidiAccess.md

 Combining those concepts brought in an interesting problem: what if we need a bidirectional UMP ports?
 Currently we only have `createVirtualInputSender()` and `createVirtualOutputReceiver()` and it is impossible to have them as bidirection.
 Should there be a unified `MidiInput` and `MidiOutput` interface like `MidiDuplex` and `createVirtualDuplexHandler()` ?
 We don't have any design decision yet.

-Currently only CoreMIDI and ALSA have support for virtual UMP ports, and currently they have no problem as long as what ktmidi provides.
+Currently LibreMidi and CoreMIDI have support for virtual UMP ports (ALSA not yet working), and currently they have no problem as long as what ktmidi provides.
 But those input and output ports are enumerated as different devices underneath (not sure about CoreMIDI, but ALSA `aconnect -l` tells us how those ALSA clients and ports are structured).